 - Don't overcook the broccoli florets, or they will taste mushy.

-These other comfort food soups will warm you up on a cold day.
+These other healthy soups will warm you up on a cold day.

 - 2 tablespoons olive oil